kglazko/crash-stats-bugzilla/README.md

 Good question.
 I'll explain each of the current scripts.
   1. CheckTopCrash.py is a script designed to return 39+ bugs with crash signatures and their crash rankings for each version.
 It is currently working with data export going to the command line, a text file, and a CSV.

-  2. CrashExplore.py is currently retrieving a list of 39+ bugs with crash signatures and returning information about those bugs.
-It isn't currently working properly because of conversion from Python strings into URL-friendly encoding.
-Also, the data it is returning isn't analyzed or parsed and comes out as a giant JSON blob.
+  2. CrashExplore.py is currently retrieving a list of 39+ bugs, collecting their crash signatures, and returning the number of crashes per signature for the given time frame.

+  3. InteractiveCrashNumber.py is a new program that you run with command line arguments.
+          InteractiveCrashNumber.py [numberOfDaysSinceToday] [Version]

   3. Ah, got you!
 There is no actual program for grabbing and sentiment analyzing user comments, but there will be!
 It is one of my personal goals for this project.